EICTA, IIT Kanpur

 Type Conversion (Casting)

-Type conversion is changing a value from one type to another using built-in functions like int(), float(), str(), list(), bool(), and tuple().
+Type conversion changes a value from one type to another using built-in functions: int(), float(), str(), list(), bool(), and tuple().

 age_string = "25"